himeshparashar/Social-Morph/CODE_OF_CONDUCT.md

 # Code of Conduct 📜

-Welcome to **Truth-Tunnel**!
+Welcome to **Social-Morph**!
 To ensure a welcoming and inclusive environment for everyone, we have established the following Code of Conduct.
 By participating in this project, you agree to adhere to these guidelines.

 ## Our Commitment 🤝